joekrump/retrospective-board/README.md

 ## Getting Started

-1. `npm install` // Installs package dependencies.
+1. `npm install` // Install package dependencies.
-1. Create an environment variable called `RETRO_SECRET` and store its value somewhere safe.
-It must be able to be accessed via `process.env.RETRO_SECRET` in the server code.
-If you do not do this, you will see an error when you try to access the app after running the steps below.
 1. `npm run start:dev-client` // Starts webpack dev server for the client-side code running on **localhost:4000**.
 1. `npm run start:dev-server` // Starts the express server running locally.

 ## Server a build of the app over HTTPS using NGROK
-_This makes it easy for others to acess this app, running off your machine_
+_This makes it easy for others to access the app over the internet_
-1. Create an environment variable called `RETRO_SECRET` and store its value somewhere safe.
-It must be able to be accessed via `process.env.RETRO_SECRET` in the server code.
-If you do not do this, you will see an error when you try to access the app after running the steps below.
 1. `npm run prod`

 ## TODO